Appeal against redundancy

 Appeal to your employer

 You should talk to your employer first and check if they have an appeals process.
-If they don’t you can write to them explaining why you think the redundancy is unfair.
+If they do not, you can write to them explaining why you think the redundancy is unfair.

 You can get help from staff representatives such as trade unions who can attend any meetings your employer might set up.
-You can also ask for a senior member of staff who wasn’t involved with the selection process to come to meetings.
+You can also ask for a senior member of staff who was not involved in the selection process to come to meetings.